Updated May 10th, 2019

-It’s the dream scenario, but you’re sure you can make a lowball offer happen.
+It’s the dream scenario, but you’re sure you can save some money and make a lowball offer happen.

-The problem is you’re not the first to come up with a lowball offer, and you won’t be the last.
+The problem is you’re not the first to come up with the idea of a lowball offer, and you won’t be the last.
 There are plenty of ways to screw up a lowball offer where you wind up frustrated.

 Here’s how to do it right.